Eason Chan: Filmography

-Eason Chan is a notable actor who has starred in multiple films.
-Chan made his debut in 1997 and has starred or co-starred in over 20 films.
-He was nominated for Best Supporting Actor by Hong Kong's Golden Film Awards in 2000 for his role in Lavender.
+Chan is a notable actor, who has participated in over 40 films since his debut in 1997.

+He was nominated for Best Supporting Actor in Hong Kong Film Awards in 2000 for his role in Lavender.
 In 2005, he was nominated for Best Actor by Hong Kong's Golden Bauhinia Awards for his work in Crazy N' The City.
-In 2008, he was nominated for Best Supporting Actor by Taiwan's Golden Horse Awards for his work in Trivial Matters.
-In 2010, Eason Chan participated in the romantic comedy film "Love in Space" with Aaron Kwok, Kwai Lun Mei and René Liu.
+In 2008, he was nominated for Best Supporting Actor in Taiwan's Golden Horse Awards for his work in Trivial Matters.

-In 2011, Eason Chan participated in the film "Mr And Mrs Single" with Michelle Bai, they played a couple who met again after divorce, found themselves and remarried.
+In 2010, Chan participated in the romantic comedy film "Love in Space" with Aaron Kwok, Kwai Lun Mei and René Liu.
+In 2011, Chan participated in the film "Mr And Mrs Single" with Michelle Bai, playing a couple who met again after divorce, found themselves remarried.
 He voiced Po in the Cantonese version of Kungfu Panda in 2015.
-He also starred in musical dramas "Office" with Chow Yun Fat, which was directed by Johnny To.
-In 2016, he played Ma Li in Zhang Jiajia's 2016 movie See You Tomorrow, a wasted rockstar who rediscovers his love for music after a heartbreak.
-He play a leader of one school in the movie "Our Shining Days" in 2017, but also produced the film's theme song.
+He also starred in a musical film "Office" with Chow Yun Fat, which was directed by Johnnie To.
+In 2016, he played Ma Li in Zhang Jiajia's 2016 movie See You Tomorrow, which was produced by Wong Kar-wai.
+He played a wasted rockstar who re-discovered his love for music after a heartbreak.
+In 2017, he played a school principal in the movie "Our Shining Days", and also sang the film's theme song.

+In 2017, his leading role in a TV drama series My "Very Short Marriage" received lots of positive feedback from the professional movie critics and public.
+Chan was nominated for Best Actor in a Leading Role in The 23rd Asian Television Awards.